 The European Union has set the at-risk-of-poverty threshold at 60% of the median equivalised disposable income.
 Being at risk of poverty, therefore, means having an income that is significantly lower than that of the population as a whole, a situation that can lead to social exclusion.
-In 2018, the risk-of-poverty threshold was CHF 29,943 per annum for a single-person household and 13.9% of the population living in Switzerland was exposed to the risk of poverty, i.e. one in seven.
+In 2020, the risk-of-poverty threshold was CHF 30,072 per annum for a single-person household and 15.4% of the population living in Switzerland was exposed to the risk of poverty, i.e. one in six.

 Groups at risk of poverty

 The risk of poverty is largely determined by family circumstances and the level of education.
-Single persons aged under 65 without children (14.2%) are 2.3 times more exposed to the risk of poverty than couples under 65 without children (6.1%).
-The latter are 1.8 times less at risk than families with two children (10.8%), 3.2 times less at risk than families with three children and more (19.8%) and 4.5 times less at risk than single parent households (27.6%).
+Single persons aged under 65 without children (16.3%) are 2.5 times more exposed to the risk of poverty than couples under 65 without children (6.6%).
+The latter are 1.8 times less at risk than families with two children (11.8%), 3.7 times less at risk than families with three children and more (24.4%) and 4.1 times less at risk than single parent households (26.8%).
+Furthermore, people with tertiary level education are almost 3.4 times less likely to be at risk of poverty than those who completed no training after their compulsory schooling (8.2% compared with 27.6%).

-In European comparison, the Swiss at-risk-of-poverty threshold, expressed in terms of purchasing power without imputed rent, is among the highest in Europe, after Luxembourg.
+In European comparison, the Swiss at-risk-of-poverty threshold, expressed in terms of purchasing power without imputed rent, is among the highest in Europe, after Luxembourg and Norway.

 Links to the results and publications at European level are listed further below under "Further information" in the paragraph "Links".